YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/intro.rst

 - **Intro:** describes what you’ll be learning, gives a time estimate, lists prerequisites, shows you where to find source code, and provides a screenshot of the final application for the module
 - **Lesson:** explains an important concept that the example is focused around.
-- **Creating the Application:** here is where you create your application and then run it.
+- **Creating the Application:**  where you create your application and then run it.
-- **Summary:**  we recap what you’ve learned and the main takeaway points.
+- **Summary:**  recap what you’ve learned and the main takeaway points.
-- **Troubleshooting (Optional):** we provide tips for debugging common problems associated with the topic of the module.
+- **Troubleshooting (Optional):** tips for debugging common problems associated with the topic of the module.
-- **Q&A (optional):** we provide answers to commonly asked questions.
+- **Q&A (optional):** answers to commonly asked questions.
-- **Test Yourself (Optional):** we offer simple exercises to expand on what you’ve learned.
+- **Test Yourself (Optional):** simple exercises to expand on what you’ve learned.
-- **Further Reading:** lists links to documentation, articles, blog posts, etc., to further your learning.
+- **Further Reading:** links to documentation, articles, blog posts, etc., to further your learning.

 .. _dashboard_intro-about_app: